rel-tech-fut/rel-tech-fut.github.io/index.md

 Clustering involves finding patterns in data by finding groups of related data points.
 A method to do this is called **k-means clustering.**
-The intuition behind is simple.
-The goal is to minimize mean distance of each point to the center of its cluster.
+The intuition behind it is simple.
+The goal is to minimize the mean distance of each point to the center of its cluster.

 [Click here](http://shabal.in/visuals/kmeans/2.html) to see an animation of k-means clustering.